 Only full SQL servers are supported.

-Is there a "simple installation" for the stand-alone version?
+Is there a "simple installation" for the Small Business version?

 Is there a limit to the maximum number of users that can be simultaneously connected to a hub at any one time?